ionic-jp/capacitor-plugins-docs/readme.md

 # Capacitor-plugins-docs
+This repository is for create document of Capacitor Plugin.

 ## How to create docs

 ### 1. Add docs.json to plugin's package
 Your plugin may use `@capacitor/docgen`.
 You should add `--output-json dist/docs.json` to docgen script. example: